High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

 \subsection{Rankine vortex - Influence of particle concentration}

-We plot on Fig.~\ref{fig:rankine_core_r75}a) the spatially averaged displacement error over the entire image, $\langle Err\rangle_{x,y}$, together with the unfolded profile criterion $\Psi$ for all maximum displacements and concentrations for a Rankine vortex with core radius $r=75$~px.
+Figure~\ref{fig:rankine_core_r75}a) shows the spatially averaged displacement error over the entire instantaneous velocity fields, $\langle Err\rangle_{x,y}$, together with the unfolded profile criterion $\Psi$ for all maximum displacements and concentrations of particles for a Rankine vortex with a given core radius $r=75$~px.
 Both metrics here are combined to show the local to global ratio of errors.
 Figure~\ref{fig:rankine_core_r75}b) shows a zoomed ROI where both metrics indicate minimal error, with $\Psi<1$.
 Since $\Psi$ is normalized by the area of the unfolded vortex, $\Psi=1$ can be interpreted as an average difference of one pixel of displacement between the theoretical and OFV fields.
-Figure~\ref{fig:rankine_core_r75}c presents the probability density function (PDF) of $\Psi$ within the ROI for the three concentrations, emphasizing that concentration significantly affects the error margins across all displacement magnitudes.
-For the given set of OFV parameters (see Tab.~\ref{tab:OFPIV}), the higher particle concentrations correspond to lower error levels.
+Figure~\ref{fig:rankine_core_r75}c presents the probability density function (PDF) of $\Psi$ within the ROI for the three particle concentrations.
+It shows that the particle concentration significantly influences the error margins across all displacement magnitudes.
+For the given set of OFV parameters (see Tab.~\ref{tab:OFPIV}), the highest particle concentrations correspond to the lowest error levels. \w{0.3\linewidth}

-The sets of parameters minimizing the $\Psi$ error were sought.
+The sets of parameters minimizing the $\Psi$ error were then sought.
 Table~\ref{tab:of_best} lists the parameter sets leading to the best OFV results.
-Figure~\ref{fig:best_results} shows the corresponding velocity-magnitude fields.
-Most best-performing cases arise from images with higher particle concentration, as already indicated.
-For concentrations below 15~p/IW, although Fig.~\ref{fig:best_results} and Table~\ref{tab:of_best} report the best available results, algorithmic limits may be approached or exceeded.
+Figs.~\ref{fig:Best_U_8}--\ref{fig:Best_U_32} show the corresponding displacement--magnitude fields.
+As mentioned earlier, the best results are generally obtained with images showing a higher concentration of particles.
+For concentrations below 15~p/IW, although Figs.~\ref{fig:Best_U_8}--\ref{fig:Best_U_32} and Table~\ref{tab:of_best} report the best available results, algorithmic limits may be approached or exceeded.

 There is a clear link between the maximum displacement $D$ and the smallest resolvable structure (here, the core radius $R$).
 We therefore use $D/R$ as an indicator of displacement gradient: larger $D/R$ corresponds to smaller, faster vortices; smaller $D/R$ to larger, slower vortices.
-In Fig.~\ref{fig:best_results}, a resolution limit appears around $D/R \approx 0.7$ (Fig.~\ref{fig:best_results} g, m, n, s, t), consistent with the expectation that small, rapidly rotating vortices are the most challenging to measure.
+In Figs.~\ref{fig:Best_U_8}--\ref{fig:Best_U_32}, a resolution limit appears around $D/R \approx 0.7$, consistent with the expectation that small, rapidly rotating vortices are the most challenging to measure.